joshuafuller/Reticulum/README.md

 can be considered stable.

 ## Dependencies
-The installation of the default `rns` package requires the dependencies listed below.
+The installation of the default `rns` package requires only two external dependencies, listed below.
 Almost all systems and distributions have readily available packages for these dependencies, and when the `rns` package is installed with `pip`, they will be downloaded and installed as well.